-Netizens Ask Thousands of Questions Before Obama's China Visit by Jay Hauben hauben@columbia.edu
+Netizens Ask Thousands of Questions Before Obama's China Visit\ by Jay Hauben hauben@columbia.edu

 Last week, the gaze of netizens in China was put on the visit of U.S. President Barack Obama that was to occur Nov 15-18.
 As part of his visit, a session was planned in Shanghai where President Obama would answer questions from a live audience of students and young people.
 The U.S. Embassy in Beijing also requested that netizens send questions for President Obama some of which would be included.
-Xinhuanet and People's Daily, both national news media in China, also requested questions for questions.
+Xinhuanet and People's Daily, both national news media in China, also requested questions from net users.
+Within days, they received thousands of questions.

-Blogs exist which regularly translate netizen posts and discussions into English that appear first in Chinese.1 Quickly, some translated a few of the submitted questions.2 The questions translated covered a wide range of topics.
+Blogs exist which regularly translate netizen posts and discussions into English that appear first in Chinese.
+Quickly, some translated a few of the submitted questions.
+The questions translated covered a wide range of topics.